 It comes with a little tripod stand that allows you to place it on a desk.
 It also has a USB cord and an additional XLR output.
 This little feature makes this microphone special because you can later upgrade the quality of your audio by using the XLR output to plug the mic into a mixer.
 Samson Q2U also has a headphone port, so if you want to listen to yourself while recording, you can do that very easily.

-For those looking to extend their budget a little further, these mics still fall under that affordable tab—but take things up a notch.
+For those looking to extend their budget a little further, the following mics still fall under that affordable tab—but take things up a notch.

 Audio Technica is one of the most well-known audio brands out there.
 And, they have tons of affordable mics available.
 Audio-Technica ATR2100x-USB mic is a perfect choice for beginners.
-It’s a dynamic microphone that will allow you to record quality audio even in a more hectic and noisy environment.
+In regard to polar patterns, or the directionality of the sound picked up by the microphone, it’s a dynamic microphone that will allow you to record quality audio even in a more hectic and noisy environment.
 It’s only going to be picking up the sound in front of the microphone, so this is a solid pick for at-home recording.

 It has a USB connection, allowing you to easily plug your mic straight into your laptop and start recording.
 But just like the Samson Q2U, it has the XLR output, which allows you to connect the microphone to a mixer to improve the sound quality even more.
 Also similarly, there’s also a headphone port.
 Audio-Technica ATR2100x comes with a tripod microphone stand, so you can easily keep it on your desk or workspace.